On the Multiple Covering Densities of Triangles: Cutting Triangles into Stair Polygons

-We note that $S_i$ might be an empty set for some $i$.
-But when $S_i\neq\emptyset$, the result in Lemma \ref{S_i_stair_polygon} is still true, i.e., $S_i$ is a half open stair polygon.
-Furthermore, it is not hard to see that all of the remaining lemmas in this section can also be established.
-Here, in Lemma \ref{at_least_k_S_contain} and Lemma \ref{S_i_exact_k_fold}, we replace $\mathbb{R}^2$ by $lI^2$. \end{rem}
+We note that $S_i$ may be empty for some $i$.
+But when $S_i\neq\emptyset$, the statement of Lemma \ref{S_i_stair_polygon} is still true, i.e., $S_i$ is a half-open stair polygon.
+Furthermore, it is not hard to see that all of the remaining lemmas and corollaries in this section are also true for the modified $S_i$ if $\mathbb{R}^2$ is changed to $lI^2$.